Glossary of Filtration terms

 No data available.

-KEROSENE: A petroleum liquid used as a fuel for commercial jet powered aircraft, or for heating purposes.
+KEROSENE: A petroleum liquid used as a fuel for commercial jet-powered aircraft, and/or for heating purposes.

 KNIFE EDGE PLEATS: The sharply defined creases at the outer edge of a pleated element.